steamclock/bluejay/README.md

 If you want to support [Background Mode](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW1) and [State Restoration](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW10) in your app, [it will take some extra work](#background-operation), which is necessary for Bluetooth apps that do work in the background.

+Bluejay also supports [CoreBluetooth Migration](#corebluetooth-migration) for working with other Bluetooth libraries or your own.

 ### Bluetooth Events

-The `ConnectionObserver` protocol allows a class to monitor and respond to major Bluetooth and connection-related events:
+The `ConnectionObserver` protocol allows a class to monitor and to respond to major Bluetooth and connection-related events:

 ```swift
 public protocol ConnectionObserver: class {